CITESmike2023/GLMM-2023-unweighted-model/README.md

 -	To generate a slope analysis report, based on the posterior samples, open and knit the *Slope_Analysis.Rmd* document to create the html/pdf documents.

 # Change Log

+#### *2023-07-15*

+Code directory updated as required for and *README.md* file updated to include additional introductory text, and hyperlink to the MIKE report.

 #### *2022-05-25*